 I am willing to act as a sensitivity reader for the following intersections of identity (while I hold others, these are the ones I feel confident to read for sensitivity):

 If dollars are tight, I am all about the barter system, so if you believe you have goods or services I may need, please let me know what you have to offer.
-I occasionally offer pro bono services to organizations that are Black-led, Indigenous-led, gender-variant-led, or disabled-led, depending on my availability.
+I occasionally offer pro bono services to BIPOC, gender variant, and disabled folks.
 If you can’t afford to pay, please ask if I have capacity.

 Suggested rate chart: